CarboniDavide/RaspberryPi-FanSpeedSystem/README.md

 After you must enable the service with:

-    # systemctl enable fan-control.sh
+    # systemctl enable fanSystem.sh

 and

-    # update-rc.d fan-control.sh defaults
+    # update-rc.d fanSystem.sh defaults

 Now you must change the permissions in "fanGo.py" and "init.py" file using

-    # chmod u+x fanGo.py
+    # chmod u+x fanSystem.py

 and

-    # chmod u+x init.py
+    # chmod u+x gpoClean.py

 After restart your system and verify if the fan-control service is running correctly using the command:

-    # service fan-control status.
+    # service fanSystem status.

 To manage the service you can use:

-    service fan-control start
+    service fanSystem start
-    service fan-control stop
+    service fanSystem stop
-    service fan-control restart
+    service fanSystem restart
-    service fan-control status
+    service fanSystem status
-    service fan-control reload
+    service fanSystem reload
-    service fan-control force-reload
+    service fanSystem force-reload

-The init.py file is a small program that is used only to clear all GPIO pins when the service start or is reloaded.
+The gpoClean.py file is a small program that is used only to clear all GPIO pins when the service start or is reloaded.